 The Gutenberg setup is ideal for MiracleFeet because it gives administrators a significant amount of control over the formatting and appearance of their content.
 As seen below, the streamlined editor view closely reflects what site visitors see when the page is live.

-We're proud to have partnered with an organization so committed to making change in this world, and we look forward to supporting MiracleFeet as they continue to accomplish great things.
+Looking ahead, MiracleFeet has already planned additional work with our team to build on the site’s initial success.
+We're proud to have partnered with an organization so committed to making change in this world, and we look forward to continuing the partnership for years to come.